Stocks rise, bond yields jump after Japan surprises markets - NewsBreak

 The two-year U.S. Treasury yield, which tends to more closely track expectations for action from the Federal Reserve, was more reserved.
 It held steady at 4.26%.

-In the foreign exchange market, Tokyo’s surprise move sent the value of the Japanese yen climbing against the U.S. dollar, which gave back some of its huge gains over the past year.
+In the foreign exchange market, Tokyo’s surprise move sent the value of the Japanese yen climbing against the dollar, which gave back some of its huge gains over the last year.
 The dollar fell to 131.50 Japanese yen, down 4% from a day earlier.

 Stocks worldwide have been under pressure the entire year on worries about high inflation, higher interest rates and a weakening economy.

 In Shanghai, stocks lost 1.1% after the World Bank cut its forecast for China’s economic growth this year to 2.7% from its June outlook of 4.3%.
 The bank cited repeated shutdowns of major cities to fight COVID-19 outbreaks.
-China now is relaxing some of its anti-COVID restrictions, but worries are rising that resulting breakouts of the virus could mean their own hits to the world’s second-largest economy.
+China now is relaxing some of its COVID restrictions, but worries are rising that resulting breakouts of the virus could inflict more hits on the world’s second-largest economy.

 European markets ended mixed.

-On Wall Street, the Bank of Japan’s move had less of an impact on stocks.
+On Wall Street, the Bank of Japan’s move had less of an effect on stocks.

 “It was a surprise, a very unexpected move, but on its own it’s probably not enough to really be a risk-off event for markets,” said Ross Mayfield, investment strategist at Baird.

-Communications, technology and banks also rose.
+Communications, technology and bank stocks also rose.
 Facebook parent Meta Platforms gained 2.3%, Adobe rose 2.9% and Charles Schwab added 1.7%.
-Tesla was the S&P 500's biggest decliner, sliding 8.1%.
+Tesla was the S&P 500′s biggest decliner, sliding 8.1%.

-AP Business Writers Joe McDonald and Matt Ott contributed.
-Veiga reported from Los Angeles.
+AP business writers Joe McDonald and Matt Ott contributed to this report .

 Comments / 0